raspberrypilearning/next-customer-please/en/step_2.md

-## Your business idea
+## Your shop

 <div style="display: flex; flex-wrap: wrap">
 <div style="flex-basis: 200px; flex-grow: 1; margin-right: 15px;">
-What is your business idea?
+What is your shop idea?
 It could be something realistic, something from a book or movie you like, or something completely silly.
 </div>
 <div>
 ![](images/step2-image.png){:width="300px"}